 Concert cellist Amy Catron has established herself as one of the leading performers of her generation.
-She has toured and recorded extensively as a soloist, as well as in chamber and orchestral settings throughout the United States, Europe, China, and Japan.
-She has appeared as soloist with Sinfonia da Camera, Baroque Artsis of Champaign-Urbana (BACH), Charlotte Symphony in Florida, Illinois Symphony Chamber Orchestra, Millikin Wind Ensemble, and Millikin-Decatur Symphony Orchestra.
+She has toured and recorded extensively as a soloist and in chamber and orchestral settings throughout the United States, Europe, China, and Japan.
+She has appeared as a soloist with Sinfonia da Camera, Baroque Artists of Champaign-Urbana (BACH), Charlotte Symphony in Florida, Illinois Symphony Chamber Orchestra, Olivet Nazarene Symphony, Illini Symphony, Millikin Wind Ensemble, and Millikin-Decatur Symphony Orchestra.

-As a solo and chamber musician she tackles repertoire spreading from the Renaissance Era to contemporaneity.
-Her interest in early music led to highly praised appearances as a viola da gamba player and a fruitful collaboration with Illinois’s BACH Orchestra for many years.
-Ms. Catron is also an avid promoter of new music, having performed and premièred many works by living composers, including Robert Chumbley, Michael Schelle, Peter Michalove, and Carlos Carillo.
-Her cd, Particles and Prayer, won a Global Music Award silver medal in March 2019.
+As a solo and chamber musician, she tackles repertoire ranging from the Renaissance Era to contemporaneity.
+Her interest in early music led to highly praised appearances as a viola da gamba player and a fruitful collaboration with Illinois’s BACH Orchestra.
+Catron is also an avid promoter of new music, performing and premiering many works by living composers.
+Her CD, Particles and Prayer, won a Global Music Award silver medal in March 2019.

-An active orchestra musician, Ms. Catron is currently principal cellist with Sinfonia da Camera and Millikin-Decatur Symphony and associate principal with Illinois Symphony and Illinois Chamber Orchestras.
-Prior to moving to the Midwest, she has been a member of the Naples Philharmonic Orchestra in Florida and has collaborated with the Akron and Canton Symphonies in Ohio, and the Richmond Symphony Orchestra in Virginia.
+An active orchestra musician, Catron is currently principal cellist with Sinfonia da Camera and Millikin-Decatur Symphony and associate principal with Illinois Symphony and Illinois Chamber Orchestras.
+Before moving to the Midwest, she was a member of the Naples Philharmonic Orchestra (Florida) and performed with the Akron and Canton Symphonies (Ohio) and the Richmond Symphony Orchestra (Virginia).

-Ms. Catron studied at the Eastman School of Music in Rochester (New York) and the University of Akron (Ohio), and is currently pursuing a DMA in Music Education from Boston University (Massachusetts).
+Catron studied at the Eastman School of Music in Rochester (New York) and the University of Akron (Ohio) and is currently pursuing a DMA in Music Education from Boston University (Massachusetts).
+She is also active in the Suzuki Association of America, American Federation of Musicians, and Music Teachers National Association.
 Her principal teachers were Michael Haber and Pamela Frame.
 She has also advanced her studies at music festivals and in masterclass sessions with Paul Katz, Yehuda Hanani, Carter Brey, and with the Cleveland and Kronos Quartets.